S-06955

 2027-01-01

 Requires developers of generative AI models or services made publicly available to New Yorkers to post detailed training data documentation on the developer's website.
-The disclosure must include a high-level summary of training datasets covering sources, data types, volume, IP status, personal information presence, processing methods, collection timeframes, and use of synthetic data.
-The obligation applies to models or services released on or after January 1, 2022, with initial documentation due by January 1, 2027, and updated documentation required before each subsequent release or substantial modification.
-Narrow exemptions exist for aviation-only AI and federal national security/military AI.
-The bill does not specify an enforcement mechanism, penalties, or a private right of action.
+The documentation must include a high-level summary of datasets used, covering sources, data types, volume, IP status, personal information presence, data processing methods, collection timeframes, and synthetic data use.
+The disclosure obligation applies to models released on or after January 1, 2022, and must be posted by January 1, 2027, and before each subsequent release or substantial modification.
+Exemptions exist for aviation-only AI and national security AI available only to federal entities.
+The bill contains no enforcement mechanism, penalties, or private right of action.

 Summary

 Requires developers of generative AI models or services made publicly available to New Yorkers to post detailed training data documentation on the developer's website.
-The disclosure must include a high-level summary of training datasets covering sources, data types, volume, IP status, personal information presence, processing methods, collection timeframes, and use of synthetic data.
-The obligation applies to models or services released on or after January 1, 2022, with initial documentation due by January 1, 2027, and updated documentation required before each subsequent release or substantial modification.
-Narrow exemptions exist for aviation-only AI and federal national security/military AI.
-The bill does not specify an enforcement mechanism, penalties, or a private right of action.
+The documentation must include a high-level summary of datasets used, covering sources, data types, volume, IP status, personal information presence, data processing methods, collection timeframes, and synthetic data use.
+The disclosure obligation applies to models released on or after January 1, 2022, and must be posted by January 1, 2027, and before each subsequent release or substantial modification.
+Exemptions exist for aviation-only AI and national security AI available only to federal entities.
+The bill contains no enforcement mechanism, penalties, or private right of action.

 Enforcement & Penalties